IsakJones/space_invaders/README.md

 ### Intro

 This is my own take on the classic space invaders retro game!
 I originally wrote this program when applying to the Recurse Center, but I fleshed out the program because I enjoyed the challenge of writing a retro videogame.
-I'm quite satisfied of the final product, and I think that writing this game was overall a great learning experience.
+I'm quite satisfied of the final product, and I think that this project was overall a great learning experience.

 ## Table of Contents
 - [Installation](#Installation)